ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 user agent now transmits the RO's credentials to the client instance.
 A malicious client instance can then use the obtained credentials to impersonate the RO at the AS.

+Redirection away from the initial URL in an interaction session could also leak information found in that initial URL through the HTTP `Referer` header field, which would be sent by the user agent to the redirect target.
+To avoid such leakage, a server can first redirect to an internal interstitial page without any identifying or sensitive information on the URL before processing the request.
+When the user agent is ultimately redirected from this page, no part of the original interaction URL will be found in the Referrer header.

 ## MTLS Message Integrity {#security-mtls}

 The [MTLS key proofing mechanism](#mtls) provides a means for a client instance to present a key